-This product does not define a minimum proportion of socially sustainable investment.
+This product has defined a minimum proportion of % of socially sustainable investments.

 What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?

 Category "#2 Other" investments are exclusively in funds and liquid assets.